 There are things that I know, which you'll find here, and things that I don't know that I don't know, hence the approximately me title.

-I think it might be interesting to keep a copy of this page at this time (July 2020) and see how things play out.
+I think it might be interesting to keep a copy of this page at this time (November 2020) and see how things play out.